A2Amir/Traffic_Sign_Classifier/README.md

 To describe how the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93, I am going to include below the steps I took to get to the final solution:

- 1. I tried data augmentation which didn't help me .
+ 1. Trying data augmentation which didn't help me .
- 2. I initialized all variables with xavier_initializer() function which has the better advantage in the field of convergence.
+ 2. Initializing all variables with xavier_initializer() function which has the better advantage in the field of convergence.
- 2. I Added dropout regularization at the end of each fully connected layer and achieved improvements.
+ 3. Adding dropout regularization at the end of each fully connected layer and achieved improvements.
- 3. Batch normalization is used after the each Inception modulel layer.
+ 4. Batch normalization is used after the each Inception modulel layer.

 The final model was constructed and it took me about quarter  hour  to train on 5 iterations, after 5 epochs I got (with learning_rate=0.0003):